azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL unguided - Intelligent analytics.md

 1. Complete the TODOs numbered 7 through 11 in the GetSentimentScore method.

-2. Complete TODO 12 in the ProcessChatMessage Function .
+2. Complete TODO 12 in the ProcessChatMessage Function.

 #### Exit criteria